James Wan: 2010–2013: Career resurgence

-2014–present: Professional expansion, Atomic Monster and Blockbuster films
+2014–present: Professional expansion, Atomic Monster and blockbuster films

 In early 2013, Wan entered into negotiations with Universal Pictures to direct the seventh installment to Fast & Furious action franchise after Justin Lin, who directed the previous four sequels, confirmed that he would not continue as director in January 2013.
 Wan was part of a directorial shortlist alongside Jeff Wadlow, Baltasar Kormákur and Harald Zwart.
 A final confirmation that Wan would direct was revealed in April 2013, with Lin approving.
 The film, Furious 7, was released in April 2015.
 It became the most commercially successful film in the franchise, grossing over $1.516 billion globally and received positive reviews.

 Wan later completed a deal to direct The Conjuring 2 as part of a significant long-term deal with New Line Cinema.
 Head of New Line, Toby Emmerich, explained that Wan is the sole director that the studio signed a deal with, as New Line considers Wan to be "a class of one".
 The film was released on June 10, 2016, to high critical acclaim and commercial success.
-That same month, Wan launched his own production company, Atomic Monster Productions, at New Line Cinema.
+That same month, Wan launched his own production company, Atomic Monster, at New Line Cinema.
 With the company, he develops and produces budget films in the science fiction, horror, and comedy genres.
 Films produced by the label included The Conjuring 2 and Lights Out.

 Wan later produced Demonic, a Dimension Films horror movie that was scheduled for a December 2014 release, alongside Lee Clay.
 Wan conceived the idea for the film, which was directed by Will Canon and features Maria Bello in the lead role.
 Max La Bella penned the script.
 The film was eventually released on VOD in August 2017.